Foreshore Road and Blands Cliff,

-A vast cinema on the seafront, catering to both residents and tourists, this is the largest cinema in the U.K. still showing films, although live shows are also part of the programming these days.
+A vast cinema on the seafront, catering to both residents and tourists.
+In January 2014 when it was closed, this was the largest single screen cinema in the U.K. still showing films, although live shows were also part of the programming.

 The rear section is higher and plain dating from the time the auditorium was extended in 1968.
 The proscenium arch is not original, is rectangular and rather plain.